 Thanks to his musical career, when Jonathan was 20 years old, he bought a 20-acre farm in his hometown, and then, just a few years later, in 1994, New Kids disbanded and he had to take a close look at his life.

 “I was like, I peaked; I had this amazing career and now it’s over,” he recalls.
 “I kind of had to reinvent myself.
 I didn’t really know what I was going to do next and I felt the pressure of having to be as successful and make as much money as I did with New Kids.”

-To kick things off, he set a goal of trying to make $100,000 a year and to take it from there.
-He worked toward his goal by teaming up with his friend, a Boston police officer at the time, to flip houses.
-Unsure of what flipping even was—worried that it could involve robbery and “all this crazy stuff”—Jonathan was relieved to find out what it really was.
+To kick things off, he set a goal of trying to make $100,000 a year and take it from there.
+He teamed up with his friend, a Boston police officer, to flip houses — something he didn't even fully understand at the time.

-After joining forces, he and his friend worked together to renovate houses in their neighborhood.
-“People would walk by and they would thank us—‘Thank you so much for fixing up this house.
-You’ve improved the neighborhood; it was such an eyesore’—that just got me feeling really good; like, not only was it a passion, it was doing something for the community,” he shares.
+After joining forces, he and his friend worked together to renovate homes in their neighborhood.
+“People would walk by and they would thank us, [and say] ‘Thank you so much for fixing up this house.
+You’ve improved the neighborhood; it was such an eyesore.'
+That just got me feeling really good.
+Not only was it a passion, it was doing something for the community,” he shares.